 Step 3: Research the Market and Benchmark the Competition

 A healthcare content strategy should be based on credible research.
 Primary research should include interviews with marketing stakeholders, both internal (employees) and external (customers, prospects), while secondary research should include any relevant reports, studies, or surveys.

-Also, consider what your competitors are doing.
+Also, consider what your competitors are doing in the healthcare industry.
 How do they use their social media platforms?
 Is their content well-written and informative?
 What types of content do they produce?
 Are they thought leaders in your field?
+How is their SEO?

 Use this research and understanding to guide your plan and make key decisions, such as putting more resources into one social channel over another or partnering with a particular company to reach your target audience.